priyaljain73/appium-automation/README.md

 **Selendroid-Test-App**

-  Several testcases to check the buttons,text box and other featured of this App.
+   Several testcases to check the buttons,text box and other features of this App.